Frequently Asked Questions

 To maximize academic instruction time, BASIS Charter Schools do not include professional development (in-service) days on the school calendar.

 Yes.
-BASIS Charter Schools offer the Early Bird and Late Bird programs to assist parents/guardians whose schedules do not align with the schools’ scheduled start and end times.
+BASIS Charter Schools offer the Early Bird (before school) and Late Bird (after school) programs to assist parents/guardians whose schedules do not align with the schools’ scheduled start and end times.

-The Early Bird program serves parents/guardians whose days begin earlier than the school start time.
+Early Bird is a free program that serves parents whose days begin earlier than the school start time.
 During Early Bird, staff members supervise students in designated areas of the school.
 While our staff members do monitor students’ safety and general well-being, we do not provide organized instruction or recreation during this time.
 Students are still expected to follow all school rules.

-The Late Bird program is a fee-based, after-school program that serves parents/guardians whose days end later than the school end time.
+The Late Bird program is a fee-based, after-school program that serves parents whose days end later than the school end time.
 During Late Bird, staff members supervise students in designated areas of the school.
-The Late Bird program is structured, so students have time to do homework, read, make up tests, etc.
+The Late Bird program is structured, so students have time to do homework, read, etc. Financial aid is available for qualifying families.

 Student Success